MathildeDupouy/contrastive-cardiac-cycle/README.md

 ## Overview
 ### Category continuity
 Category continuity is a metric proposed in the paper, which is a slight variation of [Pauwel et al. paper](https://www.sciencedirect.com/science/article/pii/S1077314299907634).
 It is implemented in the file [src/utils/metrics.py](src/utils/metrics.py).
 A notebook to present some properties of this metric is proposed at [notebooks/categoryContinuity_syntheticData.ipynb](notebooks/categoryContinuity_syntheticData.ipynb).
 This notebook contains saved plot, but is also mad eto be interactive: don't hesitate to download it and play with the parameters thanks to [IPyWidgets](https://ipywidgets.readthedocs.io/en/stable/) module !
+Notebook can be used with only the notebook and metrics scripts, if you do not want to download the whole folder.

 ### Semantic structuring using contrastive learning
 Our paper presents the integration of a semantic information (position in cardiac cycle-) of a medical event (cerebral emboli detection on a transcranial Doppler signal) thanks to contrastive learning.
 Triplet learning, contrastive learning with a generic loss have been implemented and compared.
 Auto-encoder was used as a baseline and a joint training was also performed.